yangguangpiaosa/restservice-parent/README.md

-##This is a restful webservice project implemented by Jersey.
+##restservice(-parent) a restful webservice project implemented by Jersey.
 ========
 ###Project Structure:
 * restservice-parent is a aggregate project.